Father of fracking George P. Mitchell dies at 94

-HOUSTON George Phydias Mitchell, a petroleum engineer who transformed the natural gas industry by using hydraulic fracturing to pull the fuel out of shale formations, died of natural causes at the age of 94 on Friday.
+HOUSTON George P. Mitchell, a billionaire philanthropist credited with making the extraction of natural gas from shale rock commercially viable using the innovation of hydraulic fracturing, died at the age of 94 on Friday.

-A native of Galveston, Texas, who rose from modest means to become a billionaire philanthropist, he was the chairman and chief executive officer of Mitchell Energy & Development Corp, which was sold to Devon Energy Corp for $3.5 billion in 2002.
+A native of Galveston, Texas who came from meager means, the petroleum engineer was the chairman and chief executive officer of Mitchell Energy & Development Corp, which was sold to Devon Energy Corp for $3.5 billion in 2002.

 Mitchell drilled for natural gas in a rock formation known as the Barnett Shale in north Texas where the first successful application of hydraulic fracturing, also referred to as fracking, resulted in the viable production of natural gas.

-Fracking, in which sand, water and other fluids are blasted into rock formations at high pressure to unlock trapped oil and gas, has vastly changed the U.S. energy supply outlook.
+Fracking, in which sand, water and other fluids are blasted into rock formations at high pressure to unlock trapped oil and gas, has vastly changed the nation's energy supply outlook.
 The rapid growth in crude production from shale has led to some to predict North America could be energy independent by the end of this decade.
-The practice has drawn criticism from environmentalists who fear the chemicals used to crack the rock can harm the environment.

-Mitchell worked on the technology for 17 years and suffered numerous setbacks before it became commercially viable when he was nearly 80.

-"George Mitchell was a true visionary and a pioneer," said Larry Nichols, the executive chairman of Devon Energy and a friend of Mitchell's.
-"He leaves a legacy that is spreading worldwide - one that for decades to come will be known as the shale revolution."

 The Woodlands now has a population of more than 100,000 and is home to corporations including Anadarko Petroleum Corp.
 The world's largest publicly traded oil company, Exxon Mobil Corp, is building a 385-acre campus in the area to accommodate 10,000 employees.